ircam-ismm/sc-motion/FORMAT.md

 - All values are float32 `f`, int32 `i` or string `s`.
 Complex values must be serialised to a string.
 - `timestamp` is a monotonic time in milliseconds that should start at 0 with the application to fit in float32 or int32, or it should be a float64.
 - Any boolean value is converted to an integer: 1 for true and 0 for false
+- Infinity is the max value of float32 or int32.

 ```text
 /<source>/<api>/<id>/accelerometer  [x, y, z, timestamp, frequency]